msuleman67h/Final-Sem-Project/README.md

 Author: Muhammad Ali

 This project is virtual software to have a record of Departmental Store, to manage the goods and to generate the bills for the customer.
-The main idea can be extracted from its main menu, main menu should be like the fig 1.1.
-You should define the functions to implement all the features of the main menu.
 The summary of the functions are as follows:
 1. Add_goods: It will ask the user to enter a unique ID number of a product, its price, its quantity and its name.
 This function will store all the data inside different arrays and/or strings which will be accessed by the index which will also be its ID number.